-All replacement housing must initially be made available for occupancy at any time during the period beginning one year before the grantee makes public the information required under the Residential units demolished or converted in the project.
+All replacement housing units must initially be made available for occupancy at any time during the period beginning one (1) year before the subrecipient makes public the project information required in accordance with the RARAP and ending three (3) years after the accordance with the RARAP and ending three (3) years after the commencement of the demolition or rehabilitation related to the conversion or change of use.
+Also, a One-for-One Replacement Summary Grantee Performance Report must be submitted before relocation activities can begin and kept updated (informing DLG of updates) for the low- and moderate-income units demolished or converted in the project.
 See Attachment 8-18(b) for a sample of the One-for-One Replacement Summary Grantee Performance Report.

-Anti-displacement and Relocation Assistance Plan and ending three years after the commencement of the demolition or rehabilitation related to the conversion.
-Also, a One-for-One Replacement Summary Grantee Performance Report must be submitted before relocation activities can begin and kept updated (informing DLG of updates) for the low- and moderate-income